Mountain climbing is considered an adventure sport. Depending on the difficulty of the climb, it can be an extreme sport too.

 $13,904,795

-"Touching the Void" is a gripping docudrama that chronicles the harrowing ordeal faced by mountaineers Joe Simpson and Simon Yates.
-In 1985, these friends became the first to climb the formidable west face of Siula Grande in Peru's Cordillera Huayhuash range.
+"Touching the Void" is a riveting docudrama that tells the true story of mountaineers Joe Simpson and Simon Yates, who made history in 1985 by becoming the first climbers to ascend the daunting west face of Siula Grande in Peru's Cordillera Huayhuash range.

 Documentary